Costa Rican meals are my kind of food. Fish and fruit were fresh and abundant. The meals were easy, simple, and delicious.

-On the Tamarindo beach, there are people selling Pipa Fria, young coconuts with cold coconut water, everywhere.
+On beaches, people sell Pipa Fria, young coconuts with cold coconut water.

-I’m not a regular coffee drinker but Costa Rican coffee was too good to pass up!
-We had it with breakfast every morning.
+I’m not a regular coffee drinker but Costa Rican coffee is too good to pass up!

 Many, many times, we were so full on the appetizers and entrees (did you see those big plates of food?!), we didn’t have room for dessert!
 We did get to try a few.
 The Costa Rica dessert selection usually included tres leches cake, flan, creme brulee, and rice pudding.